🔼The name Kish: Summary

 The name Kish comes from the verb קוש (qosh) meaning lay bait, or lure.
 This verb occurs only once in the Bible (Isaiah 29:21), but according to BDB Theological Dictionary, it's the root of the common verb יקש (yaqosh), meaning to set a snare or lay a trap:

 The name Kish may mean Snaring, Bird Catcher, says Jones' Dictionary of Old Testament Proper Names.
-NOBSE Study Bible Name List goes with the most original meaning of the root and reads Bow
+NOBSE Study Bible Name List appears to go with the most original meaning of the root and reads Bow, although the bow had its own word and archery not commonly associated with snare laying.